 It will include world-class laboratory research and write-up space for the UCL Institute of Immunity and Transplantation, a patient hotel, new offices for the Royal Free Charity, and covered car parking for use by both the hospital and the public.

-Designed to achieve BREEAM Excellent, it will make a positive contribution to the local character of Hampstead, with sensitive massing and facades together with engagement with and incorporation into the surrounding landscape.
-The building is expected to be onsite in early 2017.
+Designed to achieve a BREEAM ‘Excellent’ rating, the building will make a positive contribution to the local character of Hampstead.
+With sensitive massing and facades, it will engage with and be incorporated into the surrounding landscape.